Johnny & Associates: Press conference reporter blacklisting

 The press conference attracted criticism from journalists, broadcasters, and politicians at a time when Johnny & Associates was attempting to mend its public image and relationship with the media.
 Arc Times editor Toshihiko Ogata (Note: Arc Times is a YouTube-based organization, with Toshihiko Ogata and Isoko Mochizuki as its members, but they were conspicuous by their lack of manners at the press conference.
 At the October 2 press conference, Ogata, as did Mochizuki, without being appointed, forced questions without a microphone, causing an uproar in the audience.) who was attending commented "As expected, it was a rigged press conference.
 We also got ahold of this list and are waiting for a formal response.
 I think it's amazing that the NHK was able to capture that footage."
 Shūkan Bunshun journalist Ryūtarō Nakamura commented "This is a total out.
 With this it's obvious that their unscrupulous ways haven't changed.
 'We didn't know' or 'a third-party was responsible' is not valid.

 At the September 7 press conference attended by Noriyuki Higashiyama, Yoshihiko Inohara, and former president Julie Keiko Fujishima attracted a great deal of public attention and was broadcast live on almost all television stations in the afternoon.
 The total household viewership of NHK and four commercial broadcasters in the Kanto region, where the press conference was broadcast, exceeded 20%.
-At this high-profile press conference, Tokyo Shimbun reporter Isoko Mochizuki, who is said to have been on the blacklist, persistently asked Noriyuki Higashiyama if he himself had been victims of sexual assault.
+At this high-profile press conference, Tokyo Shimbun reporter Isoko Mochizuki, who is said to have been on the blacklist, persistently asked Noriyuki Higashiyama if he himself had been a victim of sexual assault.

 Sociologist Noritoshi Furuichi complained about the question, saying that this was an act of outing in public and an extremely ugly comment based on onlookers' guts that could lead to second rape.
 Furuichi also criticized the Tokyo Shimbun, saying that if the newspaper is supposed to be a media outlet that respects human rights, but is allowed to violate the human rights of individuals for the sake of the greater good as “that's what reporters do,” then it is no different from the Japanese media during World War II.